deobald/deobald.ca/src/content/essays/2024-08-13-third-wave-commercial-open-source.md

 There exist obvious examples of true open source cores to otherwise proprietary software products:
 GitLab, Mattermost, and Metabase provide the classic Community Edition vs. Enterprise Edition dichotomy.
 Other businesses are harder to categorize.
-Many products --- including Telegram, Keybase, and Canonical Snap Store --- release open source clients to proprietary services and arguably don't qualify as commercial open source at all.
+Many products --- including Telegram, Keybase, and Canonical Snap Store --- release open source clients to proprietary services and don't qualify as commercial open source at all.

 MySQL was one of the first products to employ dual licensing, capitalizing on the restrictive nature of the GPL.
 Dual licensing was a huge component of their 186-page